Maritime ports freight and passenger statistics

 Most EU seaborne passenger transport is within national borders

 Table 8 shows the breakdown of seaborne passenger transport between national, international intra-EU and international extra-EU transport for each reporting country (excluding cruise passengers).
 Unlike the statistics presented in tables 6 and 7, these figures do not reflect the sum of embarkation and disembarkation of passengers in ports, but estimate the transport of passengers between ports.
-As far as possible, double-counting of the same passengers being reported as embarking in one port and disembarking in another port is excluded in these figures (see data sources and availability).
+As far as possible, double-counting of the same passengers being reported as embarking in one port and disembarking in another port within the same statistical aggregate is excluded in these figures (see data sources and availability).

 More vessels calling in the main EU ports